15-494/694 Cognitive Robotics: Lab 1

 I. Meet Cozmo

-- Get a robot, a charger, a Kindle, and a set of lightcubes from the cabinet.
+- Get a robot, a charger, a Kindle, and a set of light cubes from the cabinet.

-- Raise and lower the lift to reveal the robot's network name and WiFi password.
+- Raise and lower the lift to reveal the robot's network name and

-- Run the Cozmo app.
+- Turn on the Kindle and start the Cozmo app.

 - Let Cozmo run around and see his light cubes, but don't let him fall off the table!

-III.
+II.
 Introduction to the Cozmo SDK

 - Log in to the workstation.
-If Andrew logins aren't working yet

 - Clone a copy of the SDK by doing: